RaymondYan32/Chess/README.md

 - castle
 - and en passe

-Therefore other functions such as proper turn based movement of a pieces, removal of pieces, and check/checkmate should be working properly
+Other functions such as proper turn based movement of a pieces, removal of pieces, and check/checkmate should be working properly

 To use: